 Once my post is written and scheduled, I use CoSchedule to schedule all the social media.
 I have a template, so all I need to do is select the template and add a couple of specific details (for example the hashtags and specific photos I want to use) and then hit a button and all my social media auto populates.
 It’s like magic!
 Honestly – that feature alone probably saves me about 3 hours a week!!

 Finally, I schedule my newsletter and my whole post and everything related to it from start to finish is done.
 No loose ends – no having all those activities dragging out over days.
 DONE.

-AND even more exciting, I add anything evergreen to my ReQueue to be reshared once a month on all my channels.
+AND, even more exciting, I add anything evergreen to my ReQueue to be reshared at regular intervals all my channels.
 Over time I have built up a massive bank of content, so everyday CoSchedule will share multiple tweets, Facebook posts, Instagram posts etc. without me having to lift a finger!
-Not only does this save me oodles of time, but also means I can share way more content on my social channels, than when I had to do this all manually AND if I go on holiday or have a particularly busy time.
-I can just ignore social media altogether, safe in the knowledge that my feeds will stay fresh without my involvement.
-(Though obviously you do have to be careful what you put in your queues or you will end up sharing Christmas posts in August and BBQ posts in the depths of winter!!)
+Not only does this save me oodles of time, but also means I can share way more content on my social channels, than if I had to do this all manually.
+AND if I go on holiday or have a particularly busy time, I can just ignore social media altogether, safe in the knowledge that my feeds will stay fresh without my involvement.
+(Though obviously you do have to be careful what you put in your queues or you will end up sharing Christmas posts in August and BBQ posts in the depths of winter!)